 The Lanterman Act is the California law that states people with developmental disabilities and their families have a right to access services and supports they need to live like people who do not have disabilities.
-Services are accessed in 21 nonprofit regional centers throughout the state.
+Services are accessed in 21 nonprofit regional centers throughout the state. (add footnote source)

-What is Competitive Integrated Employment CIE?
-Employment Equity
+What is Competitive Integrated Employment?